astefanutti/decktape/README.md

    --width    Width of the slides deck  [1280] --height   Height of the slides deck  [720]
    --pause    Duration in milliseconds before the next slide is exported  [1000]

+Iterates over the available plugins, picks the compatible one for presentation at the specified <url> and uses it to export and write the PDF into the specified <filename>.
 ```

+## Commands

+### `automatic`

+Iterates over the [available plugins](/plugins), picks the compatible one for presentation at the specified `url` and uses it to export and write the PDF into the specified `filename`.

+### `generic`

+Emulates the end-user interaction by pressing the key with the specified `keycode` and iterates over the presentation as long as any change to the DOM is detected by observing mutation events to the body element and its subtree.
+The `keycode` value must be one of the [PhantomJS page event keys](https://github.com/ariya/phantomjs/blob/cab2635e66d74b7e665c44400b8b20a8f225153a/src/modules/webpage.js#L329) and defaults to `Right`.

 ## Build